FUN IN SAN FRANCISCO

 In 1896, wealthy local businessman Adolph Sutro constructed a public bathhouse with saltwater and freshwater pools with slides and trapezes, an amphitheater, and, after 1937, an ice skating rink.
 Closed in 1966, the baths eventually became part of the Golden Gate National Recreation area.
 Today, the concrete ruins of the Sutro Baths are still visible and open for visitors to explore.

 CHECK THE TIME

 DISCOVER A HIDDEN ALLEYWAY

-Visitors can check out Jack Kerouac Alley, where the writer's poetry is inscribed on the road, or soak up less literary history in Chinatown.
+Visitors can check out Jack Kerouac Alley, where the writer's counterculture poetry is inscribed on the road, or soak up less literary history in Chinatown.
 Spofford Alley was once the site of bootlegger shootouts, while Ross Alley was the former home of the city's main brothels.
-Murals by local artists line the walls of Balmy Alley in the Mission District, while fans of Armistead Maupin's "Tales of the City" can walk down Macondray Lane, the real-life inspiration for the fictional Barbary Lane in the book.
+Murals by local artists line the walls of Balmy Alley in the Mission District, while fans of Armistead Maupin's "Tales of the City" can take a nostalgic walk down Macondray Lane, the real-life inspiration for the fictional Barbary Lane in the book.

 CATCH A BASEBALL GAME

 The Bay Area is home to two Major League Baseball teams, the Giants and the Oakland A's.
 Tickets, while sometimes hard to come by, aren't always expensive.
 During the regular season, BART (the high-speed public transit system) sponsors tickets for Oakland A's games for just $15.
 At the Giants' Oracle Park, up to 75 fans can stand in a fenced-in outfield area to watch three innings of the game for free.

 FIND A STREET FAIR OR FESTIVAL